Client Information and Guidelines

 We are glad that you have shown interest in the Counseling and Personal Development Center.
 We feel it will be helpful for you to know some basic information about our services.
 Also, feel absolutely free to call us at 425-4438 if you need additional information.

-The Counseling and Personal Development Center offers a variety of services to many segments of the University.
 Individual counseling is available from 9:00 am to 5:00 pm, Monday through Friday.
 Students may drop in or call anytime between 8am-5pm.
 Counselors are available to see new clients from 9am-noon and 1pm-3pm.
 Sessions are by appointment only (except in the case of emergency) and are scheduled on the hour.
 On rare occasions, you may have to be rescheduled on short notice due to emergencies or other unforeseen circumstances.
 You would then be rescheduled at your earliest possible convenience.
 For this and any other reason we may need to contact you, we also ask that you remember to inform us as soon possible if you change your address or phone number.
 Also, in the event you try to reach the Counseling Center via E-mail, keep in mind we cannot guarantee that we will receive your message, nor can we guarantee the confidentiality of any E-mail communication.

 Fees and Eligibility